 The timing of Taylor Swift’s outbursts have never been great.
 Here we go again…

-Swift has slammed her former label’s alleged plans to release an album of her live performances as “tasteless”.
-On Friday morning (AEST time), the “Lover” singer posted an Instagram story reigniting her feud with Big Machine Records who reportedly intend to release an collection of tracks today.
+Swift has slammed her former label’s alleged plans to release an album of her live performances as “tasteless.”
+On Friday morning, the “Lover” singer posted an Instagram story reigniting her feud with Big Machine Records who reportedly intend to release a collection of tracks today.

 “I want to thank my fans for making me aware that my former record label is putting out an ‘album’ of live performances of mine tonight,” her message began.
 “This recording is from a 2008 radio show performance I did when I was 18.”